apache/qpid-dispatch/doc/book/introduction.rst

 recover quickly from failures.
 It does not need to use clustering for high availability; rather, it relies on redundant paths to provide continued connectivity in the face of system or network failure.
-Because it never takes responsibility for messages it is effectively stateless, messages not delivered to their final destination will not be acknowledged to the sender and therefore the sender can re-send such messages if it is disconnected from the network.
+Because it never takes responsibility for messages it is effectively stateless.
+Messages not delivered to their final destination will not be acknowledged to the sender and therefore the sender can re-send such messages if it is disconnected from the network.